-Rendering cartoon-like with Ai Toon shader
+Rendering Cartoon-like Images with the Ai Toon Shader

 TOC

-Rendering Results of Ai Toon Shader
+The rendering result of Ai Toon Shader

 I thought it looked like an American comic book when I first saw it.